mikewesthad/cdl-passion-to-purpose/README.md

 npm install
 ```

-This will install the dependencies and make a `.env` file which contains environment variables (only needed for deploying, see deploying section).
+This will install the dependencies and make a `.env` file which contains environment variables (mainly needed for deploying and firebase, see deploying section).

 ## Running